pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ### `ElmFullstackCompilerInterface.GenerateJsonCoders` Elm Module

-This module provides automatically generated JSON encoders end decoders for Elm types, except types containing functions.
+This module provides automatically generated JSON encoders and decoders for Elm types, except types containing functions.

 By adding a function to this module, we can select a type to generate a JSON encoder or decoder.
 A common use case for this automation are types used at the interface between the front-end and the back-end.